-In this study, for each individual signal waveform, we average the response function $\overline{F}_{A, i}$ over all time-varying parameters $\theta$ ad $\phi$ for both polarisations, where the source location $\theta$ and $\phi$ are related to the angles of the LISA transfer function as discussed in \citet{2001CQGra..18.3473C}.
+In this study, for each individual signal waveform, we average the response function $\overline{F}_{A}$ over all time-varying parameters $\theta$ and $\phi$ for both polarisations, where the source location $\theta$ and $\phi$ are related to the angles of the LISA transfer function as discussed in \citet{2001CQGra..18.3473C}.
 As described in the paper, we linearly combine the two polarisations of the signal to get a total signal.
-Finally, we sum up N individual signal waveform:
+Finally, we sum up $N$ individual signal waveforms:

-where N is the total number of systems, $\overline{F}_{A, i}$ is the averaged detector response function that depends on the averaged source location $(\theta, \phi)$, and $\rm \mathcal{H}_{A, i}\left(t\right)$ is the polarised response of the detector arms \citep{2001CQGra..18.3473C}.
 The results are stationary time series strain signals shown in Figure~\ref{fig:averaged}.

 While averaging the response function in GW data analysis for LISA can simplify the statistical analysis, it is essential to note that this approach is typically only applicable when working with simulated data where each individual GW signal has been simulated.
 In the case of real LISA data, the situation is more complex due to that LISA only observes the total Galactic binary population signal, so one can not average the response function for each individual binary.